oracle-devrel/terraform-oci-code-server/README.md

 4. On the **Review** page, be sure *Run Apply* is checked, and click **Create**.

 5. This will take you to the **Job Details** page, and OCI will begin creating the stack and deploying the custom image for the lab.
 This will take a few minutes.
 When it completes (assuming everything went smoothly), the **Job Details** will show a bright green square with "Succeeded" below it.

+6. Go back to the **Stack Details** page, in the **Application Information** tab you can find the public IP of the instance.
+You can use that IP for the first login to VS Code.

 ## URLs